 "I'm fine," Oli half-shouted.
 He gestured urgently toward Reid.
 "Do something about him!
 He's gonna get us killed!"

 Reid angled his head and bit the strap around his shoulder.
-When he pulled his head away a strip of leather came with it, hanging from his mouth like a dead serpent.
+When he pulled his head away a strip of leather came with it, hanging from his mouth.
 The carriage lurched again and skewed to one side, and Oli glimpsed the rocks far below.
 He grasped the carriage's lip so hard that the wicker crinkled beneath his paws.

 "O-okay, calm down, Reid!"
 Sadie stepped toward him and extended a feeler, which he batted away.
 She tried again, a little faster this time.
 Oli held his breath, expecting Reid to unleash a Flamethrower or Dragon Breath, but he did not.
 Maybe, in turning feral, he had forgotten how.

 Finally, after a dozen attempts, Sadie wrapped a feeler around Reid's arm.
 The dragonite thrashed wildly, almost tipping the carriage, but Sadie grasped the wicker with her spare feelers.
-She closed her eyes (Oli's heart skipped a beat when she did, worried that she would lose her balance) and her body glowed a soft carnation-pink.
+She closed her eyes and her body glowed a soft carnation-pink.
 Gradually, Reid's resistance subsided, until he stopped thrashing altogether.
 His face relaxed last, until at last he regarded Sadie with a vacant gaze.

 Sadie took a deep breath and slowly opened her eyes.
 "Reid.
 It's me, Sadie.
 Can you recognize me?"

 "What about Oli?"
 She gestured toward him, but Reid did not look.
 Sadie's face screwed up.
 "Come on, Reid, it's us...
 You've got to—"